 Your heritage alteration permit will be processed as per Heritage Procedures Bylaw No. 11185 Your application may need to be reviewed by the Heritage Advisory Committee (HAC).
 The HAC is a Council-appointed committee that reviews and provides advice on applications within heritage conservation areas and on other types of heritage development proposals.

 Heritage revitalization agreements allow owners of heritage properties to vary what’s permitted on a property while providing long-term protection of heritage assets.
 Read our adaptive re-use guidelines to determine if a heritage revitalization agreement is appropriate for your property.

 Properties on the City’s heritage register are recognized as having heritage value.
 The registration process secures long-term protection of heritage assets and provides increased access to grants and incentives for heritage restoration.
 The process to register a heritage property is outlined in Heritage Procedures Bylaw No. 11185 .

-The heritage grants program promotes the conservation of registered heritage buildings by providing grants for exterior conservation work.
+The Heritage Grants Program, administered by the Central Okanagan Heritage Society, promotes the conservation of registered heritage buildings by providing grants for exterior conservation work.
 Approximately $35,000 is available annually, with heritage-designated buildings eligible for a maximum of $12,500 per three-year period, and buildings listed on the Kelowna Heritage Register eligible for a maximum of $7,500 per three-year period.